 Legal basis for data collection

 Under the GDPR regulation there are six legal bases under which we may process your personal information.
+We use four out of the six legal bases to collect and process personal information.
 The legal basis under which we collect personal information is:

 - Consent for processing has been given by the data subject